-Definitions of these Alternative Performance Measures (APMs) can be found in the Glossary on pages 98 and 99 of this Annual Report.
-The principal Key Performance Indicators (KPIs) are highlighted in the Business Report on pages 17 and 18.
+Definitions of these Alternative Performance Measures (APMs) can be found in the Glossary on pages 99 to 101 of this Annual Report.
+The principal Key Performance Indicators (KPIs) are highlighted in the Business Report on pages 16 and 17.

 DIVIDENDS